EmileSonneveld/BalsamiqFlowOverview/README.md

 Generate an overview the control flow from a Balsamiq document.
 It reads the Balsamiq database and generates an SVG, or a Grapviz file that in its turn can be converted to an image.

+Check out the releases tab on GitHub to download the command line version!

 Example output for a small project:
 ![cover_photo](https://github.com/EmileSonneveld/BalsamiqFlowOverview/blob/master/example_grapviz.svg)